 6. Showcase Career Growth

-As a leader it’s important that your team is aware of the hierarchy and structure of the organization.
-SDRs should be reminded of the benefits of consistent performance and the importance of conversions from “sales qualified leads” to an “actual sale”.
+As a leader, it’s important that your team is aware of the hierarchy and structure of the organization.
+SDRs should be reminded of the benefits of consistent performance and the importance of conversions from “sales qualified leads” to an “actual sales”.
 You should ensure that the SDRs are using automation as much as possible and are adequately trained and certified.

 When building your SDR team, it’s important to give them a brief overview of what they are going to be doing.
 That way, they know exactly what they are getting into and how their job will affect the rest of the organization.
 After you have outlined the basics, follow up with an in-depth discussion of their work and how it will impact your business as a whole.
 Finally, provide information on typical days in the SDR department so that they can determine if the work environment is right for them.
 Check out Jooble, if you are in the process of the job hunt.